H.P. Lovecraft and Nicholas Roerich in New York

 Then, in 1944, he started a 25-day journey through the Soviet Union, accompanied by Owen Lattimore.

-The NKVD gave them a fully sanitized tour, taking them to slave labor camps in Magadan and Kolyma while convincing them that all the work was done by volunteers.
+The NKVD gave the American visitors a fully sanitized tour, taking them to slave labor camps in Magadan and Kolyma while convincing them that all the work was done by volunteers.
 The travelers were charmed with local entertainment, and left impressed with the "development" of Siberia and the spirit of its "volunteers".
 Lattimore's film of the trip relates that "a village in Siberia is a forum for open discussion like a town meeting in New England."
 In an article for National Geographic he described what he saw as a combination of the Hudson's Bay Company and the Tennessee Valley Authority.
 He said that the inmates were strong and well-fed, and said that camp commandant Ivan Nikishov had "a trained and sensitive interest in art and music and also a deep sense of civic responsibility."

 Roosevelt and the Democratic Party decided that they had to get rid of Wallace somehow.
 A public quarrel between Wallace and some officials of the conservative wing of the party, including Jesse Jones, Secretary of Commerce, led to Roosevelt stripping Wallace of his war agency responsibilities.